openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 Subject to such policies as may be set by the Board, the CPC is responsible for
 ensuring:

+   1. When needed, members of the CPC will be expected to create subcommittees or working groups.
+The CPC will delegate responsibilities and empower these groups to make decisions.
    1. ensuring collaboration is the driving principle within a Project, between _$FOUNDATION_ Projects, and between _$FOUNDATION_ Projects and the broader community.